 In view of the understandable limitations on the volume of the article, I will set forth some facts as well-known (those who wish can deal with the English Wikipedia article on the ferry wreck; it provides a good reference compilation and necessary links).

 It was a good ship

 Where do we start?
 From the ship itself.
-The Sevol ferry was originally Japanese, built in 1994 at the Hayashikane Shipbuilding & Engineering Co.
+The Sewol ferry was originally Japanese, built in 1994 by Hayashikane Shipbuilding & Engineering Co.
 Ltd in Nagasaki.
-It was one of the cruise ferries that had been built in Japan since 1981 and was intended mainly for sailing along the inland Sea of Japan between the islands.
-The ferry departed 18 years in Japan, then was sold to South Korea and renamed.
-At the time of the crash, he was 20 years old from construction.
+It was one of the cruise ferries that have been built in Japan since 1981 and were primarily intended for sailing the Inland Sea between the islands.
+The ferry departed for 18 years in Japan, then was sold to South Korea and renamed.
+At the time of the crash, he was 20 years old.

 "Sevol" had a displacement of 6835 tons, a deadweight of 3794 tons.
 Length 145,6 meters, width 22 meters, draft 6,26 meters.
 In Japan, the ferry had a passenger capacity of 804 people, in Korea additional decks were built on and increased capacity to 921 people (954 people in total, together with the crew).
 The ferry also accommodated 90 cars and 60 trucks.

 The absurdity of the cause of the crash put forward by the South Koreans is already evident from this reference information.
 If the ferry would have a tendency to capsize on bends, then it would not go to sea for 20 years.
 Then, the ship is big.
 The force, in order to tumble him to the side, also had to be great.